abbotto/rectangular/readme/app.md

 	- Add behavior to the `View Model`.
 - Do not use `controllers`:
 	- For anything other than business logic.
-	- To share code or state across controllers — Use services instead.
+	- To share code or state across controllers — use services instead.

 # Components
 - Components are comprised of the following: